-1. Individuals will be encouraged to bring cloth face coverings with them, but if the individual does not have a cloth face covering, a disposable face mask will be provided.
+- 1. All individuals entering the courtroom will be required to wear face coverings at all times. - 2.
+Individuals will be encouraged to bring cloth face coverings with them, but if the individual does not have a cloth face covering, a disposable face mask will be provided. - 3.
+Individuals who will be required to be in the court building for over 1 hour will be provided surgical masks and required to wear them while in the courtroom if the supply is available.